-This rule also applies to medical professionals who have committed medical malpractice when their care falls below generally accepted standards.
+This rule also applies to medical professionals who have committed medical malpractice when their care falls below generally accepted standards (called substandard care).
 In particular, doctors must use the care and skill that other providers would provide under similar circumstances.
 When they don’t, they may be liable for the damages suffered by their victims.

 Do I Have a Medical Malpractice Case If I Don’t Get Well?